Brian Mason: Alberta NDP Leader

-Mason also hosted various community meetings across the province.
-In 2009, Mason hosted a Round Table forum to discuss provincial budget concerns with a wide cross-section of Albertans.
-In 2009 and 2010, Mason hosted two provincial tours, each visiting several Alberta communities.
-The first tour took place in September 2009, with the public forums focusing on health care concerns, and resulted in the publication of the What People Want report.
-This report included more than 35 recommendations for health care reforms.
-The second tour took place in May 2010, where the NDP again held public consultations.
-This time, participants were invited to discuss concerns over the future of Alberta's energy economy and environment, as well as the erosion of public health services including long-term care.

 In the 2012 provincial election the NDP picked up two seats in Edmonton, regaining their previous four seat total.
 Both Notley and Mason safely held onto their seats while David Eggen was re-elected as the member for Edmonton-Calder.
 Newcomer Deron Bilous was also elected in Edmonton-Beverly-Clareview, the seat formerly held by Martin.
 In many other ridings the party also won more votes than it had attained previously.

 On April 29, 2014, Brian Mason announced that he would step down as leader as soon as a leadership election could be held to choose his successor.
 Mason who had mentored Rachel Notley convinced her to run for the leadership which she won.
 During the final few months of Mason's tenure the party was already enjoying strong polling in Edmonton, something which would eventually grow into the larger electoral sweep that the Alberta NDP managed in the 2015 provincial election under Mason's successor Notley that resulted in the formation of Alberta's first ever NDP government.